jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-devsecops/index.md

 We can't stress enough
 the importance of starting security testing from the very beginning.
-Visualize the software development lifecycle across a straight horizontal line, project planning on the leftmost point and production deployment on the rightmost point:
+Visualize the SDLC across a straight horizontal line, project planning on the leftmost point and production deployment on the rightmost point:
 We're asking you to move security testing ever to the left.